-The judge may send the case back to the First-tier Tribunal ("remit the case") to re-decide the case, with no need for consideration of new evidence.
+The judge may send the case back to the First-tier Tribunal to re-decide the case, with no need for consideration of new evidence.
 The judge may give the First-tier Tribunal directions to make sure the error of law is not repeated.
 This is a possible outcome if the Upper Tribunal judge agrees with the First-tier Tribunal on findings of fact.

 The judge may order the First-tier Tribunal to rehear the case, with a chance to hear new evidence.
 This is a possible outcome if the Upper Tribunal judge decides the findings of fact by the First-tier Tribunal can’t be relied upon.

-If you were granted permission to appeal at the Upper Tribunal, your case was heard, but the judge decided that the First-tier Tribunal did not make an error of law, there is the option of appealing that finding at the Court of Appeal.
+If you were granted permission to appeal at the Upper Tribunal, your case was heard, but the judge decided that the First-tier Tribunal did not make an error of law, there is an option of appealing that finding at the Court of Appeal.
 You will need to apply for permission to do this.
 Accessing this level of the court process without a lawyer is very tricky.